JennToo/altgo-us/content/pages/legal.md

 ## Passport

-As of January 2025, [the ACLU is recommending that people not attempt to update gender markers on their passports][passport-warning].
+As of January 2025, [it was not possible to update the gender marker on your passport due to State Department policy][passport-warning].

+However, as of June 2025, you may be able to get a passwport with the correct gender marker under [a preliminary injunction obtained by the ACLU][orr-v-trump-injunction-1].
+You will need to fill out [an attestation form][orr-v-trump-class-attestation] and attach it to your passport application.

+Based on the court record, some community members believe the government is keeping track of passports issued through this process.
+If courts ultimately rule in favor of the State Department's original policy, they may try to revoke your passport and issue you a new one with an incorrect gender marker.
+(There is not currently reason to believe this will happen with passports issued before June 2025.)

 ## Social Security

-Similar to passports, it is not a good idea as of January 2025 to attempt to update one's gender marker with Social Security.
+As of June 2025, it is not possible to update your gender marker with the Social Security Administration.

 [maynard-cooper]: https://www.maynardcooper.com/professionals/cynthia-g-lamar-hart/ "Maynard Cooper, attorney"
 [tris-guide]: https://tris.fyi/legal_name.html "Tris's notes on legally updating her name"